Why Choose a Career in Criminal Justice or Criminology?

 Amazing Opportunities and Experiences

-During my career, I've had tremendous opportunities.
-I've met governors, helped protect vice presidents, and received some of the best training available.
-I've had ample opportunity to promote and advance in my career, and every day on the job has come with its own new and unique rewards.
+A career in criminology can offer tremendous opportunities and some of the best training available.
+Every day on the job comes with its own new and unique rewards.
 The fact is, most careers in criminology and criminal justice offer exactly what most job seekers are looking for.
 All you need to do is find the perfect criminology career for you.